 The Doctor of Philosophy is a 4-year degree (full time).

-As a Doctor of Philosophy (Engineering and IT) student, you’ll complete a thesis of 80,000–100,000 words and complete between 2–4 coursework subjects.
+As a Doctor of Philosophy (Engineering and IT) student, you’ll complete a thesis of 80,000–100,000 words.
 You’ll develop advanced research skills and techniques, and demonstrate academic leadership, independent creativity and innovation – building expertise in a specialist area of your choice.

 You could choose from research projects in:

 - Biomedical Engineering

 - Electrical and Electronic Engineering

 - Infrastructure Engineering (including civil, environmental, spatial and structural engineering)

 Many of these projects are cross-disciplinary, involving more than one field of engineering, IT or broader study area.
 Alternatively, you can also pursue an engineering or IT research project of your own.